-WICI was formed in November 2007 and participants include organizations representing companies, analysts and investors, the accounting profession and academia.
+WICI was formed in November 2007 and participants include organizations representing businesses, analysts and investors, regulatory agencies and the academia./p>

 The Promoting Parties of WICI are:

 - Japanese Ministry of Economy, Trade and Industry

 The Brazilian Development Bank participates in WICI as an Observer.